Invasion HistoryFirst Non-native North American Tidal Record: 1996

-ReferencesBaker, Patrick; Baker, Shirley M.; Fajans, Jon (2004) <missing title>, Tampa Bay Estuary Program, Tampa FL.
+ReferencesBaker, Patrick; Baker, Shirley M.; Fajans, Jon (2004) Nonindigenous marine species in the greater Tampa Bay ecosystem., Tampa Bay Estuary Program, Tampa FL.
 Pp. <missing location>

 Livshits, G.; Fishelson, L. (1983) Biology and reproduction of the freshwater snail Melanoides tuberculata in Israel, Israel Journal of Zoology 32: 21-35

 Mattson, Robert A. (2011) <missing title>, St. Johns River Water Management District, Palatka FL.
 Pp. unpaged

 McCann, James A.; Arkin, Lori; Williams, James D. (1996) <missing title>, University of Florida, Center for Aquatic Plants, Gainesville.
 Pp. unpaged

 Miranda, Nelson A. F.; Perissinotto, Renzo (2012) Stable isotope evidence for dietary overlap between alien and native gastropods in coastal lakes of northern Kwazulu-Natal, South Africa, PLOS ONE 7(2): e31897

 Thompson, Fred G. 2004 An identification manual for the freshwater snails of Florida an identification manual for the freshwater snails of florida an identification manual for the freshwater snails of florida an identification guide for the freshwater sn. http://www.flmnh.ufl.edu/malacology/fl-snail/snails1.htm